vikipedia/python-trainings/online_course/source/module2/assignments.rst

  - has a mechanism to get a stock of given symbol.
  - PortFolio has a facility to save PortFolio to a CSV file.
  - One can add new stocks to PortFolio.

-Each `Stock` has
- - symbol,
- - value (index price)
- - volume (number of shares of this stock).
- - has a mechanism by which when printed it shows `Stock(symbol, value, volume)`
- - has a mechanism to update value
- - has a mechanism to update volume

 write a `loader` function which when given CSV file saved by `PortFolio`, can recreate new instance for PortFolio.